shapeoko/Docs/content/helloworld.md

 [![Hello, World](helloworld/file.png)](http://docs.shapeoko.com/content/helloworld/helloworld2.nc)

 Please note that it is in imperial, and will leave your machine in inch mode.
+Use the command G21 to switch back to metric if accustomed to using that system when jogging the machine.
 It also has different begin/end points for the paths than the original file, but the problems which those exposed are addressed by the Y-axis dual motor.

 ##Position Machine